Spike and slab Bayesian sparse principal component analysis: Conclusion and discussion

 \section{Conclusion and discussion}

-In this paper, we proposed the PX-CAVI algorithm (also the batch PX-CAVI algorithm) and the PX-EM algorithm for Bayesian sparse PCA.
-All of them applied parameter expansion to the likelihood.
-We showed that with an appropriate choices of the expanded parameter, the orthogonality constraint imposed by the loading matrix can be easily handled and their convergence speeds can be increased.
-We showed that the PX-CAVI algorithm has a superior performance among all the algorithms mentioned in the paper.
-We also studied the posterior contraction rate of the variational posterior; this result is new in the literature.
-Last, we found that choosing $g$ to be the normal (or multivariate normal) density is better than the heavier tail Laplace density, which is contrary to those findings in the sparse linear regression model.
+In this paper, we proposed the PX-CAVI algorithm (also the batch PX-CAVI algorithm) and its EM analogue the PX-EM algorithm for Bayesian SPCA.
+These algorithms utilized parameter expansion to effectively handle the orthogonality constraint imposed by the loading matrix and enhance their convergence speeds.
+We demonstrated that the PX-CAVI algorithm outperforms all other algorithms discussed in the paper, showcasing its superiority.
+Furthermore, we studied the posterior contraction rate of the variational posterior, providing a novel contribution to the existing literature.
+Additionally, our findings revealed that choosing the normal (or multivariate normal) density for $g$ yielded better results compared to the heavier-tailed Laplace density.

-Future studies include understanding why using the Laplace density does not yield smaller estimation errors even in the rank one case.
-Also, the uncertainty quantification problem of sparse PCA has not been studied; however, there is a rich literature on this topic for the sparse linear regression model \citep[see][]{vdP17, belitser20, cast20, martin20}.
-Last, a better understanding of the variational posterior is needed---i.e., the conditions for the posterior to achieve variable selection consistency.
-Our $\mathsf{R}$ package $\mathsf{VBsparsePCA}$ for the PX-CAVI and the batch PX-CAVI algorithms is available on CRAN.
+Future studies can delve into understanding why the Laplace density fails to yield smaller estimation errors even in the rank one case.
+Additionally, the uncertainty quantification problem of SPCA remains unexplored, despite the rich literature on this topic for the sparse linear regression model \citep[see][]{vdP17, belitser20, cast20b, martin20}.
+Moreover, gaining a deeper understanding of the variational posterior, i.e. its conditions for achieving variable selection consistency would be valuable.
+Our $\mathsf{R}$ package $\mathsf{VBsparsePCA}$ for the PX-CAVI and batch PX-CAVI algorithms is available on CRAN, offering a practical tool for researchers to apply these algorithms in their analyses.